+This post was written by guest author Ryan Douglass.
 This blog post is part of Build Your Stack,® a new initiative focused exclusively on helping teachers build their book knowledge and their classroom libraries.
-This post was written by guest author Ryan Douglass.
+Build Your Stack® provides a forum for contributors to share books from their classroom experience; inclusion in a blog post does not imply endorsement or promotion of specific books by NCTE.

 I recently put out a call on Twitter for recommendations for books starring Black boys in stories without police violence and got an outpouring of suggested titles.

 While police brutality disproportionately affects the lives of Black youth, it’s important to affirm Black boys outside the context of this trauma, so they may feel represented in stories of joy, triumph, and escapism.
 Books, as tools of empowerment, can strengthen the self-esteem, morale, and cultural education of kids who feel limited by the harsh realities of racism.

 The following books center Black boy heroes in a variety of genres and highlight the immense diversity of their experiences.

 Clayton feels most alive when he’s with his grandfather, Cool Papa Byrd, and the band of Bluesmen.
 He can’t wait to join them, just as soon as he has a blues song of his own.
 But then Cool Papa Byrd dies, and Clayton’s mother forbids Clayton from playing the blues.
 Clayton knows that’s no way to live.
 Armed with his grandfather’s brown porkpie hat and his harmonica, he runs away from home to journey through New York City subways and to Washington Square Park, in search of the Bluesmen, hoping he can join them on the road.
 Rita Williams-Garcia crafts a powerful and heartfelt novel about loss, family, love, and the power of music.

 The Owls Have Come to Take Us Away